rreinold/fs-explorer/README.md

 ## Usage

-Runs on default gin port: 8080
+Runs on default port: 8080

 ```
 Usage of fs-explorer: